-In Nursery and Reception children have regular phonics sessions.
-As Reception pupils progress, they are integrated within the KS1 RWI ability groups.
+In Reception children have regular phonics sessions and as they progress are integrated within the KS1 RWI ability groups.
 Children have opportunities to develop their communication, language and literacy skills on a daily basis in both adult led and child initiated activities.